fuchain/librarian-module/Deployment/README.md

 Roadmap:

-- Deployment for Web Server
+- Deployment for Web Servers
-- Deployment for Web App
+- Deployment for Web Apps
-- Deployment for Postgres
 - Deployment for Redis
-- Simple Deployment template for BigchainDB
+- Ansible deployment for BigchainDB

 Updating.